Stahux/MultipulseTransientAbsorption/README.md

 One trigger pulse sequence implemented by arduino_timing_code.ino is depicited below:
 ![image](https://github.com/user-attachments/assets/78279f44-2783-402f-8bbf-fff3d8bf7634)

+# Requirements

+SYSTEM REQUIREMENTS
+-MS Windows
+-python3.7 or higher with matplotlib, numpy, copy, pyserial, sifreader modules installed -Spyder IDE 5.3.3 or higher
+-Arduino IDE 2.2.1 or higher

+HARDWARE REQUIREMENTS
+-Windows PC with serial connections to:
+-Arduino Nano or compatible with ATMEGA32U4 or similar -ESP300/ESP301 motion controller

+INSTALLATION GUIDE
+-copy the python scripts to an appropriate directory -copy the arduino code to an appropriate directory in the Spyder IDE sketchbook -compile the arduino source code and upload to the board using the arduino toolchain -time required: several minutes

+DEMO/RUN ON ACTUAL DATA
+To run an experiment, load the run_sequence.py script into Spyder, edit the parameters as needed and execute Typical run time: 12-24h

+To preprocess data, load the preprocess.py script into Spyder IDE, edit parameters as needed and execute Typical run time: 10-60 minutes

+To prepare plots from preprocessed data, load the plot_data.py script into Spyder IDE, edit parameters as needed and execute Typical run time: several seconds

 # Final comments
-Note that these scripts are not designed to run out-of-box, they have been written for the specific hardware that I utilized.
-However, they can be adapted and used to develop similar setups, and I will be happy to help you if you want do develop you own variation of this setup using this code.
+Note that running experiment running scripts requires properly developed and aligned experimental setup.
+Data processing scripts can be run using experimental data available elsewhere.
+This code is shared with intenstion to explain how the experiment works and how data are processed.
+This code can be adapted and used to develop similar setups, and I will be happy to help you if you want do develop you own variation of this setup using this code.